nwolfey21/kinectApps/README.md

 ```

 The application will:
-- Initialize the Kinect v2 sensor (body tracking only)
+- Initialize the Kinect v2 sensor (color video and body tracking)
-- Display a space-themed background with stars
+- Display live color video feed from the Kinect camera as the background
-- Place 15 gold rings randomly across the playable area (avoiding outer 10% on left/right sides)
+- Overlay 15 gold rings randomly across the playable area (avoiding outer 10% on left/right sides)
-- Track your body as a dark shadow skeleton
+- Track your body as a dark shadow skeleton overlaid on the video
 - Detect when your hands "touch" rings to collect them
 - Display score and timer in the top corners
 - When all rings are collected: